Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: introduction

-In recent years, computational studies have established many of the generic properies of QLMs; in particular, it has been shown that QLMs populate the low-frequency tail of structural glasses~\cite{modes_prl_2016}, independently of the details of the interparticle potential~\cite{modes_prl_2020} or the glass formation protocol~\cite{pinching_pnas,LB_modes_2019}.
-In addition, it has been demonstrated that these low-frequency excitations follow a universal nonphononic VDoS, scaling as $D_{\mbox{ QLM}}(\omega)\!\sim\!\omega^4$~\cite{JCP_Perspective} in any spatial dimension $\dbar\!\ge\!2$~\cite{modes_prl_2018}.
-Finally, the quasilocalized nature of QLMs has been elucidated as they were shown to feature a disordered core of linear size $\xi_{\rm g}$ (of a few atomic distances) accompanied by long-range displacement fields that decay as $1/r^{\dbar-1}$~\cite{JCP_Perspective}
+In recent years, computational studies have established many of the generic properies of QLEs; in particular, it has been shown that QLEs populate the low-frequency tail of structural glasses~\cite{modes_prl_2016}, independently of the details of the interparticle potential~\cite{modes_prl_2020} or the glass formation protocol~\cite{pinching_pnas,LB_modes_2019}.
+In a particular range of glass-sample sizes~\cite{phonon_widths}, QLEs assume the form of (quasilocalized) vibrational modes.
+In addition, it has been demonstrated that these low-frequency excitations follow a universal nonphononic VDoS, scaling as $D_{\mbox{ QLE}}(\omega)\!\sim\!\omega^4$~\cite{JCP_Perspective} in any spatial dimension $\dbar\!\ge\!2$~\cite{modes_prl_2018}.
+Finally, the quasilocalized nature of QLEs has been elucidated as they were shown to feature a disordered core of linear size $\xi_{\rm g}$ (of a few atomic distances) accompanied by long-range displacement fields that decay as $1/r^{\dbar-1}$~\cite{JCP_Perspective}.
+A review of past and recent efforts to understand the emergent statistics and properties of QLEs can be found in~\cite{JCP_Perspective}.

-However, possible relations between QLMs and vibrations at higher frequencies, especially at and in the vicinity of the boson-peak frequency, have not yet been elucidated.
-In fact, in Ref.~\cite{tanaka_2d_modes_2022}, it was argued that vibrations around $\wbp$ --- coined `stringlets' therein --- are distinct from QLMs (termed `four-leaf-like' vibrations in~\cite{tanaka_2d_modes_2022}, due to their quadrupolar far fields) that presumably only emerge at lower frequencies $\omega\!\ll\!\wbp$.
+However, possible relations between QLEs and vibrations at higher frequencies, especially at and in the vicinity of the boson-peak frequency, have not yet been fully elucidated.
+In fact, in Ref.~\cite{tanaka_2d_modes_2022}, it was argued that vibrations around $\wbp$ --- coined `stringlets' therein --- are distinct from QLEs (termed `four-leaf-like' vibrations in~\cite{tanaka_2d_modes_2022}, due to their quadrupolar far fields), the latter presumably only emerge at lower frequencies $\omega\!\ll\!\wbp$.